JhaPrateek/Java_For_Interviews/Generics.md

 # GENERICS

--> Generics in Java is a feature that allows us to reate reusable classes and methods that can work with different data types.
+-> Generics in Java is a feature that allows us to create reusable classes and methods that can work with different data types.
 -> Generics let us write true polymorphic code that works with any data type.

 -> public interface Map<K,V>{